JordanJRead/Voxel-Project/OpenGL Objects/ReadMe.md

-Simple wrapper classes to automate dealing with GPU memory allocation and prevent leaking memory
+Simple wrapper classes to automate creation and deletion of OpenGL objects and prevent GPU memory leaks